aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 }
 ```

-> **Knowledge Check:** Is it better to check for division by 0 with an exception, or manually check to see if the divisor is 0?
+> **Knowledge Check**: Is it better to check for division by zero with an exception or manually check to see if the divisor is zero?

 ***